timroster/appsody-openshift/README.md

 Expect to spend about 45 minutes to create the cluster, deploy the operator framework and Appsody operator and then explore a sample application with Appsody.
 Additional time may be needed for configuring your workstation hypervisor configuration.

+## Watch the webcast

+There's a youtube video of a walkthough of this repository along with a presentation on Kabanero and Appsody.
+It will pick up following the steps in this lab at the installation of the Appsody Operator.

+<iframe width="1229" height="640" src="https://www.youtube.com/embed/-o8uZtixt8Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Getting started

 Begin by creating a local clone of this repository on your workstation with either git clone: